 If left untreated, you might develop tooth pain and problems.

-Bruxism can also cause chronic jaw pain, which might increase in severity over time.
+Bruxism can also cause chronic jaw pain, which can become more severe over time.

 Summary: Is Teeth Grinding Genetic?